thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 Optimising Simulations
 ''''''''''''''''''''''

+.. note:: As of version 1.2.6rc35 dynamic resizing of internal objects is implemented.
+Whilst this does reduce RAM usage
+          in all scenarios, it also means the optimisation process outlined below only relevent when the major constraint is the size of the density maps.

+The optimisation process below can reduce RAM usage in systems where the major limitation is that the size of the density maps is much larger than the number of individuals being simulated.
+This process has a minor to major impact on performance, depending on the number of individuals.
+It will not fix issues with simulations not finishing, only reduce the RAM requirements.

 :func:`optimise_ram() <pycoalescence.simulation.Simulation.optimise_ram>` exists for reducing the RAM requirements of a simulation.
 Running the function with a specific RAM limit, in GB, should choose a sample map size and offsets to